Internal Linking for SEO – Beginners Guide

 - It created spammy, robotic patterns.

-The New Reality: AI & Vector Embeddings
+The New Reality: AI and Vector Embeddings

 We are now in the age of LLMs (Large Language Models).
 Tools like LinkBoss have fundamentally changed the physics of linking.
 LinkBoss does not look for “Keywords.”
 It looks for Meaning.
 It converts your content into “Vector Embeddings” (mathematical representations of meaning).
+Research on semantic search and vector embeddings in modern SEO confirms that meaning-based matching outperforms keyword matching for content relevance.
+LinkBoss applies internal linking semantics to calculate sentence-level similarity, producing links that feel natural to both users and search engines.

 - It reads Article A.